eveshi/taste-label/README.md

 This program is based on React.js.
 This is a website where you can rate every single song of one album.

 ### Setup
-You can download it and in terminal `cd client` and `npm start`, then in browser enter `http://localhost:3000` to see it.
+1. `git@github.com:eveshi/taste-label.git`
+2. Then, run `npm install`.
+3. Run `cd client` and `npm start` for the client.
+Then check https://localhost:3000.

 ### Preview